All Products

 credentialConfig.setType("oidc_role_arn");

-// Specify the name of the role session.
+// Specify the ARN of the RAM role by using the ALIBABA_CLOUD_ROLE_ARN environment variable.

 credentialConfig.setRoleSessionName("<RoleSessionName>");